hungryram/fava-advisory/content/pages/testimonials.md

 ---
 title: Testimonials
-description: At Fava Advisory, we pride ourselves on providing top-notch real estate services that are reliable and trustworthy.
-Our clients love working with us because they know they can trust us to take care of their needs and make the best decisions possible.
+description: We pride ourselves on providing top-notch real estate services that are reliable, trustworthy and guided by decades of experience.
+Our clients love working with us because they know they can trust us to take the utmost care of their needs and make the best decisions possible.
 search_engine_optimization:
     title_tag: Testimonials | Fava Advisory
-    meta_description: At Fava Advisory, we pride ourselves on providing top-notch real estate services that are reliable and trustworthy.
+    meta_description: We pride ourselves on providing top-notch real estate services that are reliable, trustworthy and guided by decades of experience.
+Our clients love working with us because they know they can trust us to take the utmost care of their needs and make the best decisions possible.
 testimonials:
     review:
         -